Standardized education is not the bogeyman it is often made out to be.

 The security footage shows that instead of gasping and becoming alarmed, they appear completely calm as they get sleepy, gently lie down on the floor, and die.

-Making these kinds of mistakes is why there is a professional title for people who mix up air for other people to breath and my little scenario of DIY gas blending with the help of Google and Amazon is a terrible idea.
+Making these kinds of mistakes is why my little scenario of DIY gas blending with the help of Google and Amazon is a terrible idea.

-And it turns out that there is a one-size-fits-all recipe for breathable air.
+And it turns out that there is a one-size-fits-all recipe for breathable air that is a combination of both active and neutral ingredients.

 Now that we understand the one-size-fits-all recipe for breathable air, I want to turn our attention to schooling.

-The first point is that all or nothing doesn’t make sense, it’s not a thing.
+The first constraint is that all or nothing doesn’t make sense, it’s not a thing.

-Second point, we need to understand the difference between active ingredients and neutral ingredients.
+Second constraint is that we need to understand the difference between active ingredients and neutral ingredients.

 Oxygen and carbon dioxide are both active ingredients; they matter the most even though by proportion they appear to be minor components.

-Water vapor, nitrogen, and argon are all neutral; they don’t matter as much, except that they are a majority of the air we breath.
+Water vapor, nitrogen, argon, etc. are all neutral; they don’t matter as much, except that they are a majority of the air we breath.

 The question we have to ask is, what are the active ingredients in school?